Luke Shaw & Reece James injured in first half as Man Utd & Chelsea both suffer injury blows

 He was, however, to last less than half-an-hour before his manager was forced into a change.

-Following a collision with Jack Grealish, James hit the deck on a couple of occasions before eventually making way.
+Following a collision with Jack Grealish, James hit the deck on a couple of occasions before eventually making way with an ankle issue.

 His place was taken by Thiago Silva, with Cesar Azpilicueta moved out of a centre-half berth and into a role on the flanks.